 We all know that cats have much more excellent hearing and vision than we humans.
-Even though many people could believe that cats can see things even in a completely dark environment.
-But in fact, it’s not the truth.
+Can cats see in complete darkness?
 Without any light, like humans, cats can see nothing.

 Light bounces off objects’ surfaces and our eyes gather the light and refract it to the retina so that we and other animals can see the objects.
 So for sure cats can not see in a completely dark environment without any light.